Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 15: 0-1 Knapsack (Dynamic Programming).md

 }

 function countSubsets(num, sum) {
-  // this function is the exactly simialar to what we
+  // this function is the exactly similar to what we
   //have in 'Count of Subsets Sum' problem let n = num.length;